tashilapathum/PleaseWait/README.md

 According to Google the reason to deprecate the good old `ProgressDialog` is:
 > ProgressDialog is a modal dialog, which prevents the user from interacting with the app.
 Instead of using this class, you should use a progress indicator like ProgressBar, which can be embedded in your app's UI.

 I understand the reasoning but it means we have to do some more work to prevent the user from doing something unexpected before the operation is finished.
-So come on, using a progress dialog is so much easier.
+Come on, using a progress dialog is so much easier.
 So I made this library to use in my apps just to avoid those deprecation warnings everywhere and to improve the look of the progress dialog.
 Also I wanted to learn the process of publishing a library.

 This is stil in beta so I would appreciate any feedback :)